Kimberley, South Africa

-On 2 September 1882, Kimberley was the first city in the Southern Hemisphere and the second in the world after Philadelphia, Pennsylvania in the United States to integrate electric street lights into its infrastructure.
-The first stock exchange in Africa was built in Kimberley, as early as 1881.
+On 2 September 1882, Kimberley became the first city in the Southern Hemisphere and the second in the world after Philadelphia, in the United States, to install electric street lighting.
+The first stock exchange in Africa was built in Kimberley as early as 1881.

 History

 Discovery of diamonds

 In 1866, Erasmus Jacobs found a small brilliant pebble on the banks of the Orange River, on the farm De Kalk leased from local Griquas, near Hopetown, which was his father's farm.
 He showed the pebble to his father, who then sold it.
 The pebble was purchased from Jacobs' father by Schalk van Niekerk, who later sold it on again.
 It proved to be a 21.25 carat diamond, and became known as the Eureka.
 Three years later, in 1869, an 83.5 carat diamond, which became known as the Star of South Africa, was found nearby (29°3′S 23°58′E).
 This diamond was sold by van Niekerk for £11,200, and later resold in the London market for £25,000.

 Henry Richard Giddy recounted how Esau Damoense (or Damon), the cook for prospector Fleetwood Rawstorne's "Red Cap Party", found diamonds in 1871 on Colesberg Kopje after he was sent there to dig as punishment.
-Rawstorne took the news to the nearby diggings of the De Beer brothers – his arrival there sparking off the famous "New Rush" which, as historian Brian Roberts puts it, was practically a stampede.
+Rawstorne took the news to the nearby diggings of the De Beer brothers, his arrival there sparking off the famous "New Rush", which, as the historian Brian Roberts puts it, was practically a stampede.
 Within a month, 900 claims were cut into the hillock, which were worked frenetically by two to three thousand men.
-As the land was lowered, so the hillock became a mine – in time, the world-renowned Kimberley Mine.
+As the land was lowered, so the hillock became a mine, in time the world-renowned Kimberley Mine.

 The Cape Colony, Transvaal, Orange Free State and the Griqua leader Nicolaas Waterboer all laid claim to the diamond fields.
-The Free State Boers in particular wanted the area, as it lay inside the natural borders created by Orange and Vaal Rivers.
+The Free State Boers in particular wanted the area, as it lay inside the natural borders created by Orange and the Vaal Rivers.
 Following the mediation that was overseen by the Governor of Natal, the Keate Award went in favour of Waterboer, who placed himself under British protection.
 Consequently, the territory known as Griqualand West was proclaimed on 27 October 1871.